fpt-corp/ai-marketplace/Guideline for Fine-tuning with LoRA.md

-# Supervised Fine-Tuning for Text (SFT)
-> This guide focuses on using supervised fine-tuning (SFT) to fine-tune and deploy a model with on-demand and serverless hosting.
+> This guide focuses on fine-tuning with LoRA and deploying a model with on-demand and serverless hosting.

 ## 1. Recommended configuration